 My name is Rahma Mohamed; and I was born and raised in Hargeisa, Somalia.
-Shortly before the civil war broke out; at the age of eight, my family immigrated to Canada.
+At the age of eight, my family immigrated to Canada.
 We arrived in Quebec where I attended my first formal school in French.
 The first few years were very difficult, I endured years of bullying due to me being the only black Somali girl in my class and my inability to speak the language.
-I would not only mater both French and English but also be the first to graduate from University in my household.
+But one day, I would not only master both French and English but also be the first to graduate from University in my family.

 But what led me become and Author?